Factbox: U.S. adds eight Chinese firms to trade blacklist

 Its technology employs AI to identify individuals and analyse those identities using cameras, and has been used by Chinese authorities to track and capture suspects in public spaces such as airports and festivals.

-Its $620 million fundraising in May last year valued the firm at more than $4.5 billion.
-Fidelity International, Hopu Capital, Silver Lake, and Tiger Global led the financing.
+It says it is valued at more than $7.5 billion.
+Fresh investment has come from SoftBank Group Corp (9984.T), a person familiar with the matter said.
+Other backers include Fidelity International, Hopu Capital, Silver Lake, and Tiger Global.

-The firm has also received funding from e-commerce firms Alibaba and Suning.Com Co Ltd, Singapore state fund Temasek Holding Ltd, state-backed fund Sailing Capital and U.S. chipmaker Qualcomm Inc.
+The firm has also received funding from e-commerce firms Alibaba (BABA.N) and Suning.Com Co Ltd (002024.SZ), state-backed fund Sailing Capital and U.S. chipmaker Qualcomm Inc (QCOM.O).

-SenseTime counts China’s Ministry of Public Security and local heavyweights such as China Mobile, HNA Group and Huawei Technologies as its major clients.
+SenseTime counts China’s Ministry of Public Security and local heavyweights such as China Mobile (0941.HK), HNA Group and Huawei Technologies [HWT.UL] as its major clients.

 Its facial recognition unlocking and related technologies are offered to smartphone brands OPPO and Vivo.